Higher Solovay Models: Introduction

+Let us briefly motivate the above theorems.
 We live in a time where many of the classical results about $L(\mathbb R)$ get generalised for $L(V_{\kappa+1})$ for $\kappa$ a cardinal (usually, with some additional requirements), so it has not been a surprise when the second author of this article, together with Vincenzo Dimonte and Alejandro Poveda, published the article \cite{DPT}, in which they built a model of $\textsf{ZF}+\textsf{DC}_{\kappa}$ in which every subset of $\kappa^\omega$ has the $\kappa$-perfect set property, and every subset of $\prod_{n<\omega} \kappa_n$ has the ${{\mathcal U}}$-Baire property.
 These are higher analogues to this new context of the statements ``every set of reals has the perfect set property'' and ``every set of reals has the Baire property'', that hold true in the Solovay model.

 Curiously, the first proof of the consistency of the $\kappa$-perfect set property relied on the structural properties of the model $L(V_{\kappa+1})$, examined through the lens of the axiom $I_0(\kappa)$, one of the strongest known large cardinal axioms.
 Specifically, work by Woodin in \cite {WoodinPartII}, and by his students Cramer in \cite {Cramer} and Shi in \cite {Shi}, has revealed that under $I_0(\kappa)$ every set $A\subseteq \kappa^\omega$ in $L(V_{\kappa+1})$ has the $\kappa$-perfect set property.
 Along the same lines, Dimonte, Iannella and L{\"u}cke in \cite{DimonteIannella} showed that, under $I_0(\kappa)$, all projective subsets of $\prod_{n<\omega} \kappa_n$ have the ${\mathcal{U}}$-Baire Property (for a certain ${\mathcal{U}}$).